Raxen001/raxen001.github.io/content/projects/raven/raven.md

 Now you can access your devices from anywhere.
 Since, it is a mesh network.
 There is to data limit. as Data isn't going through Tailscale servers.
 They only helping in making the mesh network.

+# NOTES

+installing everything using a single docker compose file script to make it so i can be reproducible everywhere